Aṅguttara Nikāya 11.14

 Yampi, subhūti, bhikkhu āsavānaṁ khayā …pe… sacchikatvā upasampajja viharati, idampi, subhūti, saddhassa saddhāpadānaṁ hotī”ti.

-When a mendicant has ended the defilements, this is an outcome of faith.”
+When a mendicant has ended the defilements, this is evidence of faith.”

 Evaṁ vutte āyasmā subhūti bhagavantaṁ etadavoca: